blog posts

 3. Clear your Chrome browser cache

-Like all other browsers, Chrome stores information on your system.
-This information helps Chrome load web pages faster, but sometimes the same files cause problems in the browser.
+Like all other browsers, Chrome stores information on your System.
+This information helps Chrome load web pages faster, but sometimes the duplicate files cause problems in the browser.
 Therefore, one of the best solutions to fix the ERR_Connection_Refused error is to clear the browser cache.
 You can learn how to clear the Chrome browser cache through this article.

 4- Change the DNS server

 Chrome Browser uses DNS to map domain names to IP addresses.
-Sometimes it is DNS that causes problems with a website.
-To solve such problems, you can use an alternative DNS.
+Sometimes, it is the DNS that causes problems with a website.
+To solve such issues, you can use an alternative DNS server.

-We have fully explained DNS and how to change it in Windows, Mac, Android and iOS in an article that you can access through the following link.
+We have fully explained DNS and how to change it in Windows, Mac, Android, and iOS in an article you can access through the following link.

 5. Disable proxy servers

-One of the reasons for the problem and seeing ERR_Connection_Refused error in Chrome browser is that the proxy server is active.
-So in such cases you can disable the proxy server and check if the problem is resolved or not.
+One reason for the problem and the ERR_Connection_Refused error in the Chrome browser is that the proxy server is active.
+In such cases, you can turn off the proxy server and check if the problem is resolved.

-To disable Proxy Server on Windows, just follow these steps:
+To disable the Proxy Server on Windows, follow these steps:

 6- Turn off the firewall

-The firewall’s job is to control the input and output connections to the system and to limit some things.
+The firewall’s job is to control the System’s input and output connections and limit some things.
 If you encounter an ERR_Connection_Refused error, one way to fix this is to turn off the firewall.
-To turn off the firewall in Windows, just follow the steps below:
+To turn off the firewall in Windows, follow the steps below:

 Select the Turn Windows Defender Firewall on or off option.